-A lunar eclipse is produced when the moon passes partially or totally into the shadow of earth.
+A lunar eclipse is produced when the moon passes partially or totally into the shadow of the Earth.

-One must not get this phenomenon mixed up with a solar eclipse that also occurs when the three stars are alligned, but the moon is between the sun and the earth.
-A solar eclipse is more rare and only seen by people situated near a small area of earth (on the day side).
+One must not get this phenomenon mixed up with a solar eclipse that also occurs when the three bodies are aligned, but the Moon is in this case between the Sun and the Earth.
+A solar eclipse is more rare and only seen by people situated near a small area of Earth (on the day side).

 Click on the legend button in the navigation menu to display the information.